History of RMC

 - It was the newest residential facility on RMC's campus, offering accommodations for 156 men.

 - The residence hall was remodeled in 1988 into 48 one- and two-bedroom apartments with outside entrances, individual kitchens and bathrooms.

 - It currently functions as housing for upper-level students or students that are married and/or with families.

-- Originally called the YMCA Boy's Dormitory, Kenney Hall had rooms for 50 boys as well as a YMCA activities floor.
+- Completed in 1913 and originally called the YMCA Boy's Dormitory, Kenney Hall had rooms for 50 boys as well as a YMCA activities floor.

 - The building also temporarily served as housing for Italian prisoners of war during World War II.